ShayaanJ/RR-inc/README.md

 #RRinc
                             COPYRIGHT RR INCORPORATED EST. 2021
 =================================================================================================
+How to enable doctors to gain real-time access to a patient’s vital signs from anywhere in the world?

 Before running the program you must install matplotlib using the command: pip install matplotlib This build is implemented only for x86_64 version of windows (windows 10).